cms-analysis/HiggsAnalysis-CombinedLimit/docs/index.md

 You will need to source `env_standalone.sh` each time you want to use the package, or add it to your login.

 ### Standalone compilation with LCG
 For compilation outside of CMSSW, for example to use ROOT versions not yet available in CMSSW, one can compile against LCG releases.
-The recipe shown below compiles with LCG_102 which contains ROOT 6.26:
+The current default is to compile with LCG_102 which contains ROOT 6.26:
 ```sh
 git clone https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit.git HiggsAnalysis/CombinedLimit
 cd HiggsAnalysis/CombinedLimit